Employee Values and Social

 The health, safety and wellbeing of our employees across the Group is of paramount importance, and we work hard to ensure all our people are safe, whether they are working from home, working in our premises or working with our customers.

 We have a range of well-developed operating policies and procedures in place.
-These include executive leadership on quarterly reviews in the US and UK, which incorporate key performance indicators and mitigating action plans where necessary.
-This data which we benchmark with other firms in our industry sectors confirms improving trends and best in class performance levels.
-This is further supported by the Group’s work in regards to adopting ISO 45001 – Health and Safety management, as a Best Practice initiative, which includes a regular internal assessment process.
+These include executive leadership quarterly reviews in the US and UK, which incorporate key performance indicators and mitigating action plans where necessary.
+This includes a recent initiative to increase the reporting of “near

-This was followed up by training sessions for our managers to help them identify and manage mental health issues in their teams.
-The Group also makes available to our employees external employee assistance programs (EAP) through which employees can access third party advice on good practice health and well-being.
+This is supported by regular refresher training for our managers to help them identify and manage mental health issues in their teams.
+The Group also makes available to our employees external employee assistance programs (EAP)

-We recognise the pandemic has changed the employment landscape significantly and that many of our employees and potential new hires now have different expectations on how and where they carry out their jobs.
-Consequently, the company has implemented for many of our business support roles a hybrid work from home/office policy where employees can choose how they do their jobs in a way that works best for them.
+jobs in a way that works best for them.
 Within that more flexible framework we do however believe in the importance of employees continuing to have regular on-site attendance in order to enable effective team-working and develop working relationships.

 Promoting equality and diversity